JaxSCho/MechaCar_Statistical_Analysis/README.md

 <b>Fig.7 - One-Sample t-test for Lot 3</b>

 The mean suspension coil PSI for Lot 3 was 1,496.14 pounds per square inch.
-Since the p-value = 0.042 is lower than our significance level of 0.05, we do not have sufficient evidence to reject the null hypothesis.
+Since the p-value = 0.042 is lower than our significance level of 0.05, we have sufficient evidence to reject the null hypothesis.
 Therefore, the mean suspension coil PSI for Lot 3 is statistically different from the population mean of 1,500 pounds per square inch at the 95% significance level.

 ## Study Design: MechaCar vs Competition